wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/types_variables_conditionals/types.md

 ---

-This guide introduces Python’s built-in types for people new to programming.
-You’ll learn what types are, which core types you’ll use first, how to inspect them, and how to convert between them.

 ## What is a type?

 A **type** describes what a value is and which operations make sense for it.
-Python is **dynamically typed**, so you don’t declare types up front—Python tracks them at runtime.
+Python is **dynamically typed**, so you don't declare types up front—Python tracks them at runtime.

 ```python
 x = 3          # int